medialab/minet/docs/cli.md

 Retrieve captions for the given YouTube videos.

 positional arguments:
-  column                      Name of the column containing the video urls or ids. file                        CSV file containing the Youtube video urls or ids.
+  column                      Name of the CSV column containing video urls or ids or a single video url or id. file                        CSV file containing the video urls or ids.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
-  -o OUTPUT, --output OUTPUT  Path to the output file.
-By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   --lang LANG                 Language (ISO code like "en") of captions to retrieve.
 You can specify several languages by preferred order separated by commas.
 Defaults to "en".
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL               Total number of items to process.
+Necessary if you want to display a finite progress indicator.
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.

 examples: